devswarnali/resort-booking/README.md

 # resort-booking
-Awesome resort are available here.
+Awesome resorts are available here.
 Book your own happiness